facevedom/over-the-wire/README.md

 ## Wargames
 My scripts to solve [Wargames from Over the Wire](http://overthewire.org/wargames/).

-Run the script, or run the Docker image.
+Run the script, or build and run the Docker container.

 ### Sample
 This is what output looks like